Meen (band): Projects and involvements

 In 2006, Meen had its very first concert at the Saint Joseph University in Beirut, where, for the first time, the band performed for a small crowd of 300 people.
 Soon, the band was touring in other Lebanese Universities.
 Late 2006, Meen's single Banadoura was published in the Banadoura compilation, a Lebanese compilation featuring Lebanese underground music for the latest 20 years.

-In 2007, Meen wrote and released “Yalla Nerkoud”, the official song of that year's Beirut Marathon and performed the song on the finish line the day of the event and the performance was broadcast live on most Lebanese TV channels.
+In 2007, Meen wrote and released “Yalla Nerkoud”, the official song of that year's Beirut Marathon and performed the song on the finish line the day of the event.

 In 2008, the An-Nahar national newspaper contacted Meen and asked them to compose songs for the yearly memorial event of Gebran Tueni.
 Meen wrote five songs for the event, and all were released as an album entitled “Adar el A7rar” (Destiny of the Free).
 Meen performed the songs live in an event that was broadcast live on all Lebanese TV stations.

 In 2009, the band released the album “Teer w 3aleh ya Balon” with 5 original songs composed and recorded for the children's play of the same name.

 In May 2009, the band performed in a big concert at the heart of the city at "theatre tournesol".
 This event was recorded and later released as a live album, on December 8, comprising thirteen original songs in pure Meen style.
 On the same date, Meen also released an 8 tracks studio Christmas album entitled "Min L Manjam 3al marrekh.

-And in less than two weeks, both albums were in the top 20 virgin megastore best sellers (At number 2 and number 11) making the band the best selling artist in lebanon during 2009 christmas season.

 In 2010, Meen was touring all around the country and performing in private and public events and festivals.

 In August 2011, Meen launched their album, 3arouset Bkeseen.

 In September 2016, Meen launched their latest album "Rishineh Bel Kalash".
-This album by the Lebanese rock band MEEN features 13 songs where emotions, meets sarcastic creativity.
+This album by the Lebanese rock band MEEN features 13 songs.

-They are currently preparing their upcoming concert in November, celebrating their 10 year anniversary.